anzar00/Eurofins-Frontend/Ex-2/README.md

 # Basic JavaScript Demonstration

-JavaScript is used to perform addition here.
+JavaScript to calculate Area of a Triangle.
+Illustrates the use of Functions and variables.